catfind/OpenVZ-reset-script/README.md

 **Setup**

+Put the script in a sensible location on your root node.
+We suggest /var/catfind/.

 To set it up, you need to edit the first couple of lines of the script, as appropriate for your setup:

     #configuration by user